 Medusas, Vampires, and Liches make horrifying sounds AND they're the strongest enemies in the game.

 If a spider paralyzes you while in the water, you will get a unique message describing your agonizing death of helpless drowning.
 And since you can't use potions or magic while in the water, a single spider can instantly kill you at any level if you're unlucky.

 Dungeons in Daggerfall are worse than all the Sixth House Bases Morrowind could throw at you.
 You're completely lost.
 It's past the deadline for whatever quest you went there to do.
 You never did find that quest item you went there to find.
 All you want is to find something that looks familiar and hopefully get out this damn maze.
 Every single door you open creaks, and all you can hear are the screams of a very angry undead thing echoing through the cavern.
-Somewhat sadist on the developers part.
-Even if you clear the entire dungeon of monsters.
-You'll still hear them.
+Somewhat sadist on the developers part, that even if you clear the entire dungeon of monsters, you'll still hear them.
 (Proven with the crypts in the graveyards which are barely house sized and have no more than 4-5 enemies each time)

 What was worse was all the undead in the capital.
 They weren't scary looking, but their color made them almost impossible to see at night, when they came out.
 So you would begin taking damage and not know what it was.

 "Vengeance!!!!"
 (You know it's coming, and boy is it creepy)

 Not just that, but chances are if you fast travel to Daggerfall and arrive at night.
 The ghosts will stalk you outside of the gates and you can't fast travel out of there, so your only chances are either running away out of range, or hoping the gates aren't closed so you can escape into an inn.